 Roxie’s reliable recommendation: Before you leave the top floor, stand on the stepstool to view Cottonwood Falls from the clock tower.

 Late spring is the best time to visit Chase County State Lake.
 The triple Chase Lake Falls are at their peak water flow when snowmelt and spring rains swell Prather Creek.
 The easy walk from Lake Road is just under a mile to the upper fall.
-The hike to the middle and lower fall is a bit more strenuous but not difficult.
+The middle and lower fall hike is a bit more strenuous but not difficult.
 However, footing may be slippery.

-Roxie’s reliable recommendation: For the best images, bring an adjustable camera and a tripod.
+Roxie’s reliable recommendation: Bring an adjustable camera and a tripod for the best images.
 Set your shutter speed to a slow setting and use a low ISO.
 Trip the shutter with a remote if possible.

-The state stocks the lake with channel catfish, largemouth bass, saugeye, spotted bass, bluegill, and crappie.
+The state stocks the lake with channel catfish, largemouth bass, saugeye, spotted bass, black bass, bluegill, and crappie.
 The lake’s website offers advice about which bait and location to use, plus creel limits.
+Anglers over 16 must possess a fishing license.

 Roxie’s reliable report: Zebra mussels infest the lake.
 Please clean, drain, and dry all potential lake water sources.
 Use this guide to wildlife at the lake.